 The Bahamas capital city of Nassau is home to almost every single important landmark on New Providence Island – and if it doesn't share a zip-code, the drive to get to it is just moments.
 Here, you will find cultural museums, historic architectural structures, and government spaces that hold the information that has contributed to making the islands the unique destination that they are.

-The chart right below enables you to get some details concerning museums you might enjoy in the area.
+The chart directly below lists more details concerning some museums to consider in the area.

 |Bahamas Historical Society Museum||(242) 322-4231||Downtown Nassau|